Getting Started

 Adding a Git Provider

-Daytona supports a variety of Git Providers, including GitHub, GitLab, Bitbucket, GitHub Enterprise Server, GitLab Self-Managed, Bitbucket Server, Codeberg, Gitea, Gitness, Azure DevOps, and AWS CodeCommit.
+Daytona supports a variety of Git Providers, including GitHub, GitLab, Bitbucket, GitHub Enterprise Server, GitLab Self-Managed, Bitbucket Server, Codeberg, Gitea, Gitness, Azure DevOps, AWS CodeCommit and Gogs.

 Installing a Provider